Time for another round of Answer the Reader’s Mail: Repay Debt or Invest?

 #5: Rental Properties

 I can’t say enough good things about these.
-If you can buy a property with a positive cash flow, do it.
+Buy properties with positive cash flow.
 This is a perfect example of the positive power of debt.

 #6: Launching Your Own Business